SharwanKunwar/C-projects/Readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 Thank you for visiting my repository, and I hope you enjoy exploring these C projects!
-This is your requested README.md with the exact data you provided, formatted and ready for use.

 # Future Projects